 But on a birding walk last spring with Laura Erickson—a wonderful Duluth-based birder, author, educator and scientist—I gained a whole new perspective on the cowbirds’ predicament.

-These maligned birds once depended on the bison’s feeding to flush tasty insects and their heavy hooves to break up tough prairie sod, which made seeds available despite the birds’ scrawny feet.
+These maligned birds once depended on the bison’s feeding to flush tasty insects, and on their heavy hooves to break up tough prairie sod, which made seeds available despite the birds’ scrawny feet.
 The problem was that bison herds moved regularly, and the birds had to follow.
 That transient lifestyle wasn’t conducive to settling down and raising a family.
 The cowbirds’ only option was to deposit their eggs in the nests of birds who could find food even without the bison, and hope for the best.

 Hope isn’t their only strategy.
 A female cowbird lays about one thick-shelled egg each morning, and can lay forty or even sixty eggs in a season.
 Using radio-tagged birds, scientists discovered that females will spend the morning in nest-rich habitats like forests and edges.
 They may silently observe potential hosts in preparation for a “mission impossible”-style egg laying operation; walk around in dense ground cover looking for nests; or fly noisily through the shrubs hoping to flush a mother and home in on a target.
 They spend their afternoons foraging in more open habitats.
 Sometimes they’ll even return to a parasitized nest to check on and feed their own young.
 Once fledged, the young cowbirds instinctively seek flocks of their own kind.